 EXSC 213.
-Clinical Techniques in Athletic Training I. 4 hrs.
+Clinical Techniques in Athletic Training I.

 In-depth study of athletic injury and evaluation of injury to the lower extremity, and gait analysis.
 Laboratory included.
 Co-requisite: EXSC 211.

 EXSC 214.
 Clinical Techniques in Athletic Training II.
-4 hrs.

 In-depth study of athletic injuries to the upper extremity (shoulder complex, arm, elbow, forearm, wrist, and hand) and spine.
 Laboratory included.
 Co-requisite: EXSC 212.

 EXSC 220.
 Psychology of Injury.
-3 hrs.

 Exploration of theory and research related to psychological aspects of injury and rehabilitation.
 Emphasis will be placed on psychological precursors to injury, response to injury, and rehabilitative care in concert with psychological interventions to improve rehabilitative efficacy.
 Prerequisite: PSYC 101.

 EXSC 240.
 Fundamentals of Human Nutrition.
-3 hrs.

 An introductory study of the individual nutrients in respect to digestion, absorption, metabolism, body needs and food sources.
 This information is applied through study of the life cycle.

 EXSC 261.
 Foundations of Sport and Exercise Psychology.
-3 hrs.

 Psychological effects and implications of participation in sport and exercise.
 Emphasizes personality and behavioral dynamics of sport, psychological changes associated with exercise, assessment in sport psychology.
 Prerequisite: PSYC 101.

 EXSC 276.
 Therapeutic Modalities in Athletic Training.
-3 hrs.

 Introduction to the clinical aspects and study of therapeutic modalities used in the treatment of athletic injuries.
 Students will gain hands-on experience with the various modalities (electrical stimulation, ultrasound, massage) currently used in athletic training.
 Prerequisites: EXSC 160, 211, 212, 213.

 EXSC 303.
-Organization and Administration in Allied Health Professions.
-3 hrs.
+Organization and Administration Health Professions.

 Introduction to the basic organizational and administrative components of an allied health care program, fitness/wellness program, athletics or other related programs serving a physically active population.
 Topics include, but may not be limited to, planning, coordinating and supervision of services pertaining to health care service delivery (physical examinations and screenings, emergency care, follow-up care, referrals, insurance, liability and rehabilitation), financial management, facility management, personnel management, and public relations.
-In addition, students will be exposed to management strategies, leadership styles, budgeting projects, grant writing, certification/ licensure issues, policy and procedure development in various traditional and clinical settings.
-Prerequisite: EXSC/AT majors only.
+In addition, students will be exposed to management strategies, leadership styles, budgeting projects, grant writing, certification/licensure issues, policy and procedure development in various traditional and clinical

 EXSC 305.
-General Medical Conditions of the Physically Active 2 hrs.
+General Medical Conditions of the Physically Active

 A didactic and clinical study of common illnesses and medical problems in the physically active populations.
 Prerequisites: BIOL 151, 152.

 EXSC 311.
 Athletic Training Practicum III.

 Continuation of EXSC 212.
 Under the direct supervision of a BOC certified athletic trainer/ACI, the student will complete a full semester clinical rotation.
 Emphasis will be placed on lower extremity evaluation techniques, general assessment of medical conditions, and day to day practice, game, and athletic training facility procedures.
 The ATS will be required to pass a minimum of 4 mastery level evaluation scenarios for progress to EXSC 312.
 Prerequisite: EXSC 212.
 Co-requisite: EXSC 313.